dbsoft/dwindows/readme.txt

 The current Dynamic Windows source base is considered stable on:
 OS/2, Mac, Windows, Linux, FreeBSD and OpenSolaris.
+The source base is considered beta on: iOS and Android.

 Build Recommendations:
 MacOS: